I started writing this post before the Orlando massacre and felt compelled to finish it now.

 I didn’t tell her my husband actually ran for pre-selection for the Liberal Party and was quite involved with the Party.
 My husband and I do not agree politically.
 I am happy to live in a democracy and even be married to someone who votes differently to me.

-The thing that struck me the most was how vehement this woman.
+The thing that struck me the most was how vehement this woman was.
 Her world view was so negative and angry that she didn’t even want grandchildren.

 I can’t deny that bad stuff happens.
 Just look at the terrible tragedy of the Orlando shootings at a nightclub.
 More than 50 lives lost and just as many injured, along with the ripple effect on friends, families, colleagues as well as the emergency services personnel is huge.
 And the terrible abuse that has happened in my town of Ballarat has been heartbreaking across the community.